What is Ethereum? Complete Guide 2026 for Beginners

 - zkSync, Starknet: zero-knowledge technology

-L2s enable transactions at less than $0.01 while inheriting Ethereum’s security.
+L2s enable transactions under $0.01 while inheriting Ethereum’s security.
+The Fusaka upgrade in December 2025 further reduced these fees.

 Bitcoin and Ethereum are complementary, not competitors: Bitcoin excels as a decentralized store of value, while Ethereum dominates as a programmable application platform.
 They are the two pillars of the crypto ecosystem.